xlcnd/datafolder/README.rst

 **And that is all!**

-"But, **I have a reverse problem**, how I access these files in my code?"
+"But, **I have the reverse problem**, how can I access these files in my code?"
 I heard you say.

 Very easy, in your code: